9. File Uploads and Document Processing¶

 is never buffered in gateway memory.

 This matters because the gateway is the customer-facing entry point and needs to fail fast on obviously-bad uploads.
 Validation happens before the upstream request fires, so a 415 response never costs a TCP connection to the agent.
-Configure via four env vars:
+Configure via three env vars:

 | Variable | Default | Description |